-After an extremely successful 4 years of this program, Canada B.C.
-Job Grant is expected to continue for 2018 but with very limited funding.
+After an extremely successful 4 years of this program, the Employer Training Grant (previously BC Canada Jobs Grant) is expected to continue for 2019.
 There have been numerous changes to the program highlighted below.
 To increase the success of your course(s) being approved by this program, we recommend a review of your marketing materials be conducted and feedback implemented before any applications are submitted to the program.

 Last Updated on: April 5, 2018 (Changes marked in Green)